 Compare the best prices from the names you know and trust, all in one place with no commitments.

 Now to determine how much you should buy.
 The best tip I give people is buy whatever amount you can afford.
 If you only have twenty extra dollars a month, then buy twenty dollars a month worth of term life insurance.
 Believe it or not, you can get almost half a million dollars of coverage for twenty dollars a month if you’re under forty years old and healthy.

-If you are more concerned about being sure that your family will be comfortable for many years to come if you’re not around someday, then a simple needs analyzer can be a great way to see how long a certain amount of coverage will provide for those you’d leave behind.
+If you are more concerned about being sure that your family will be comfortable for many years to come if you’re not around someday, then a simple needs analysis can be a great way to see how long a certain amount of coverage will provide for those you’d leave behind.

-Quotacy.com has a great interactive needs analyzer that allows you to input your earnings and debt, and then slide the dials on your PC or iPad until your coverage amount matches your loved one’s lifestyle needs.
-A needs analyzer is a great starting point to determine what you need.
-But keep in mind, any amount of life insurance is better than none, so if the needs analyzer suggests more than you think you can afford, slide the dial down until it fits your budget and buy that amount for now.
+Quotacy has a great interactive life insurance needs calculator that allows you to input your earnings and debt, and then slide the dials on your PC or mobile device until your coverage amount matches your loved one’s lifestyle needs.
+This estimate is a great starting point to determine what you need.
+But keep in mind, any amount of life insurance is better than none, so if the needs calculator suggests more than you think you can afford, slide the dial down until it fits your budget and buy that amount for now.

 How do I buy life insurance?

 It’s free and easy to get a quote on Quotacy and there is no obligation to buy.
 You can apply right online and then Quotacy will keep you updated every step of the way as your application makes its way through the approval process.
 If you have any questions along the way, your Quotacy agent would love to help.

 It’s never too soon to buy life insurance, it’s only too late.
 Be prepared and get a free and anonymous term life insurance quote today.

 » Learn more: Life Insurance Applications: Why Are There So Many Questions?